jabamaus/jaba/README.md

 - consistent method names across tests and consistent brackets on must_equal
 - Test cpp json output
 - Create a table of attr mappings from jaba->premake->cmake
-- Think about a 'configure' system.
-Eg could have a configure block eg for ruby jaba file it might be
 - Bring back boolean reader, eg if debug?
 - Add 'underlying type' to attribute types? eg file.dir/src_spec are strings.
 Use this for extra validation and also to sort using casecmp